 Sugar is a Food Source for Bacteria

 The bacteria in your mouth feed off sugar compounds.
 When you consume food with high sugar content, it attracts bacteria and increases bacterial activity.
 Carbohydrates such as rice, pasta, and bread are also considered a food source because these foods contain sugar compounds as well.
 As bacteria thrive on sugar and starches, they release acid.
-If your enamel is compromised, bacteria will attach to the vulnerable areas of your teeth.
+If your enamel is compromised, bacteria will attach to the vulnerable areas of your teeth and cause dental cavities.

 Small cavities may not produce pain.
 Normally, toothaches manifest from extensive areas of tooth decay.
 Many patients with significant tooth pain may need more than just a simple filling.
 Untreated cavities sometimes result in painful abscesses or root canal infections.

 To protect your teeth from damage, visit us for routine checkups and cleanings.
 Contact our Chicago dentist office at (847) 234-0517 to schedule an appointment with Dr. Fondriest.
-We serve patients from Glenview, North Shore, Lake Forest, Winnetka, Highland Park, and the neighboring Chicago communities.
+We serve patients from all the neighboring Chicago communities.